Edmonds College Logo

 2. Explain the stages, process, and goals of crisis intervention.

-3. Demonstrate active listening skills that would be needed in a crisis situation.
+3. Demonstrate de-escalataion skills that would be needed in a crisis situation.

-5. Identify key risk factors associated with suicide and the warning signs of suicidal intent.
+4. Identify key factors associated with suicide and demonstrate knowledge of suicide intervention techniques and resources.

 SHS 118: Conflict Resolution